-The mission of the San Francisco Office of the Public Defender is to provide vigorous, effective, competent and ethical legal representation to persons who are accused of crime and cannot afford to hire an attorney.
-The office provides representation to 25,000 individuals per year charged with offenses in criminal and juvenile court.
+The mission of the San Francisco Office of the Public Defender's is to provide vigorous, effective, competent and ethical legal representation to persons who are accused of crime and cannot afford to hire an attorney.
+We provide representation to 25,000 individuals per year charged with offenses in criminal and juvenile court.

 The Youth Law Center is a San Francisco-based national public interest law firm working to protect the rights of children at risk of or involved in the juvenile justice and child welfare systems.
 Since 1978, Youth Law Center attorneys have represented children in civil rights and juvenile court cases in California and two dozen other states.
-The Center's attorneys are often consulted on juvenile policy matters, and have participated as amicus curiae in cases around the country involving important juvenile system issues.
-Youth Law Center attorneys have written widely on a range of juvenile justice, child welfare, health and education issues, and have provided research, training, and technical assistance on legal standards and juvenile policy issues to public officials in almost every State.
-The Center has long been involved in public policy discussions, legislation and court challenges involving the treatment of juveniles as adults.
-Center attorneys were consultants in the John D. and Catherine T. MacArthur Foundation project on adolescent development, and have recently authored a law review article on juvenile competence to stand trial.
-The imposition of life without parole sentences upon juveniles is an issue that fits squarely within the Center's long-term interests.
+The Center's attorneys are often consulted on juvenile policy matters, and have written widely on a range of juvenile justice issues.
+They are often consulted on important juvenile law issues and have provided research, training, and technical assistance on juvenile policy issues to public officials in almost every State.
+The Center has long been involved in public policy discussions, legislation, and court challenges involving the treatment of juveniles as adults.
+Center attorneys were consultants in the John D. and Catherine T. MacArthur Foundation project on adolescent development, and authored a law review article on juvenile competence to stand trial.
+The Center has participated as amicus curiae in cases involving the application of the principles of adolescent culpability set forth in Roper v.
+Simmons, 543 U.S. 551 (2005); Graham v.
+Florida,